Respecting Human Rights

 - The supply chain and human rights (SDGs)

-- Various human rights issues (such as color vision variations and universal color design)
+- Various human rights issues (such as religious affiliation, color vision variations and universal color design)

 - Results of surveys on CSR awareness